 Once billed as “the largest independent haunted house in Vancouver,” the place used to be huge and include areas inside the home’s garage and around both the front and back yards.
 It also had scenes you could see inside through the windows.

 In recent years, up until 2021, the family behind the attraction had scaled back a bit.
-They stopped decorating their backyard and allowing the public to wander all around the outside of their house.
-They just decorated the front of their house in 2019 and 2020.
+It stopped decorating its backyard and allowing the public to wander all around the outside of its house.
+The family just decorated the front of its house in 2019 and 2020.
 In 2021, however, with expanded dates, it was a bigger event.

 Hours and Location

 The house’s address is 1006 Belmont Avenue in North Vancouver.
 It’s just off Highlands Boulevard and a couple of blocks from Edgemont Village.

 Belmont Haunted House celebrated its 15th year, plus or minus, in 2022.
 Those haven’t been consecutive years, however.
 The Myers family took a break in 2016, but was back at it the following year.
-In 2018 they again took a break, although not a complete one – there were still at least some decorations.
+In 2018 the family again took a break, although not a complete one – there were still at least some decorations.